apache/jena-site/source/documentation/sdb/configuration.md

 ## Setting Options

-Options can be set globally, through out the JVM, or on a per query execution basis.
+Options can be set globally, throughout the JVM, or on a per query execution basis.
 SDB uses the same mechanism as [ARQ](http://jena.sf.net/ARQ "http://jena.sf.net/ARQ").